symfony/symfony-docs/components/mailer.rst

 Async
 -----

-If you want to use the async functionality you need to install the ``messenger`` component.
+If you want to use the async functionality you need to install the :doc:`Messenger component </components/messenger>`.

 .. code-block:: terminal